 o Be designed with input from the youth being served

 Applicants are encouraged to:

-Grants must be matched on a 1:1 basis, at a minimum.
-School applicants who serve a student body at or above 40% free and reduced lunch are not required to provide financial match.
+Grants must be matched on a one-to-one basis with a minimum of 50% cash match and up to 50% in-kind.
+Applicants who serve a student body at or above 40% free and reduced lunch are not required to provide financial match.

 Go directly to guidelines and application